machdyne/zeitlos/docs/web_app.md

 `run net`, then `run web`, then press `g`.

-Keys: arrows and PageUp/PageDown scroll, Home/End jump, Tab selects a link, Enter follows it, `g` or Ctrl+L opens a URL, `b` or Backspace goes back, `f` forward, `r` reloads.
-The mouse works on links and the scrollbar.
+Keys: arrows and PageUp/PageDown scroll, Home/End jump, Tab selects a link, Enter follows it, `g` or Ctrl+L focuses the URL bar, `b` or Backspace goes back, `f` forward, `r` reloads.
+In the URL bar, Enter navigates and Escape restores what was there.

+The mouse works on links, images, the URL bar, the Back and Forward buttons, and the scrollbar.

-`/web` must exist on the card, or the first fetch reports that it cannot write the spool.
+`/web` must exist on the card, and `/web/roots.der` must be there for HTTPS -- `make roots` builds it, see `sw/apps/web/roots/README.md`.
+The clock must be set, which `net` does over NTP; a certificate cannot be checked for expiry without one and `web` refuses rather than skipping the check.

+Clicking an image box loads the picture in place.
+Clicking a link follows it.

 Things that are known-missing rather than broken:

 - **No progressive rendering.** A page downloads completely, then appears. `page.c` is written and tested for the streaming case, so this is a change in `web.c` rather than a redesign.
+- **No PNG.** BMP, PNM, GIF and JPEG decode; PNG is recognised and refused. `sw/common/zinflate.c` is what its compressed stream needs and already exists for gzip, so what remains is the chunk and unfilter layers.
+- **One image at a time.** A decoded bitmap is the size of its box and there is no dynamic memory, so clicking a second image replaces the first.
 - **Fragment links jump to the top**, because there is no anchor index yet.
 - **One TCB**, so browsing and an SSH session are mutually exclusive,